WICG/file-system-access/SuggestedNameAndDir.md

 changing `excludeAcceptAllOption` to false would suddenly change behavior and possibly break existing API usage.

-### Interaction between `startIn`, `startInParentOf` and `id`
+### Interaction between `startIn` and `id`

-All these attributes influence what directory the file picker should start with, as such it isn't immediately obvious what should happen if all are provided.
+Both these attributes influence what directory the file picker should start with, as such it isn't immediately obvious what should happen if all are provided.

+Our proposal is for it to not be an error to provide both `startIn` and `id`.
+If a well-known directory is provide for `startIn`, `id` will take precedence.
+That means that if a previously recorded path for the same `id` exists, it will be used as starting directory, and only if no such path is known will `startIn` be used.

-Our proposal is for it to be an error to provide both `startIn` and `startInParentOf`.
-It should not be an error to provide both `startIn*` and `id`.
-If both are provided, `startIn*` will specify what directory the file picker should start out in, and the ultimately picked directory will be recorded as the last selected directory for the given `id`, such that future invocations with that `id` but no `startIn*` value will use the directory.
+On the other hand if `startIn` is a file or directory handle, it will take precedence over `id`.
+In this case `startIn` specifies what directory the file picker should start out in, and the ultimately picked directory will be recorded as the last selected directory for the given `id`, such that future invocations with that `id` but no `startIn` will use the directory.

 #### Considered alternatives